OpenFn/docs/articles/2021-02-03-hosted-or-local-deployment.md

 software is needed.
 Plus, Zandile's organization has an experienced IT team that has a lot of experience in server management.

-## Which Deployment Option is Best for you?
+## Which Deployment Option is Best for your organization?

 The answer is: "it depends", but if your organization has never managed local software deployments, then we recommend going the SaaS approach.
 SaaS systems,